SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/cloudflare.md

 ### Performance (Static vs. Dynamic Content)

-**Cloudflare - Performance (Static vs. Dynamic Content) Dashboard** provides insights into the performance of your static and dynamic content, including slowest URLs.
+The **Cloudflare - Performance (Static vs. Dynamic Content)** dashboard provides insights into the performance of your static and dynamic content, including slowest URLs.

 Use this dashboard to:
 * Compare your static and dynamic content performance.